Spix's macaw: History

+Spix's macaw was first described in 1638 by German naturalist Georg Marcgrave while he was working in Pernambuco in Dutch Brazil.
+He describes the species as follows:

-The species appears to have been seen and described – "MARACANA Brasiliensibus, avis Psittaco planè similis (cuius & species) sed maior, plumae totius ex gryseo subcoerulescunt, clamat ut Psittacus.
+MARACANA Brasiliensibus, avis Psittaco planè similis (cuius & species) sed maior, plumae totius ex gryseo subcoerulescunt, clamat ut Psittacus.
 Fructus amat, Murucuia imprimis.

-(Translation: "Brazilian parrot, bird very similar to Psittacus [ grey parrot ] but larger, the entire plumage is ashy-bluish, calls like a parrot.
-Fruit it loves, especially Passionfruit.") – by the German naturalist Georg Marcgrave when he worked in Pernambuco in 1638.
+Brazilian parrot, bird very similar to Psittacus [grey parrot] but larger, the entire plumage is ashy-bluish, it calls like a parrot.
+It loves fruit, especially passion fruit.

-Spix's macaw is named for German naturalist Johann Baptist von Spix, who collected the first specimen in April 1819 near the São Francisco River in the vicinity of Juazeiro (Note: Juniper says "It was here [on the bank of the Rio Sao Francisco near Joazeiro] that he [Spix] shot a magnificent long-tailed blue parrot for their collection."
-But George Smith says: "Among the several unique avian specimens that were brought to him[Spix] by his anonymous collectors was a small blue macaw".
+Spix's macaw is named for German biologist Johann Baptist von Spix, who collected the first specimen in April 1819 near the São Francisco River in the vicinity of Juazeiro.
+(Note: Juniper says "It was here [on the bank of the Rio Sao Francisco near Joazeiro] that he [Spix] shot a magnificent long-tailed blue parrot for their collection."
+But George Smith says: "Among the several unique avian specimens that were brought to him [Spix] by his anonymous collectors was a small blue macaw".
 Juniper sites his source generally as; the Smith article cites no sources.)
-Recent authorities cite the type locality as Curaca, but others say the locality can't be known with certainty..
-Spix wrote: "habitat gregarius, rarissimus licet, propre Joazeiro in campis riparüs fluminis St. Francisci, voce tenui insignis" ("it lives in flocks, although very rare, near Joazeiro in the region bordering the rio São Francisco, [and is] notable for its thin voice").
+Recent authorities cite the type locality as Curaca, but others say the locality can't be known with certainty.
+Spix wrote of the bird:

+habitat gregarius, rarissimus licet, propre Joazeiro in campis riparüs fluminis St. Francisci, voce tenui insignis.

+it lives in flocks, although very rare, near Joazeiro in the region bordering the rio São Francisco, [and is] notable for its thin voice.

 The next reported sighting of the bird was not for 84 years, in 1903 by Othmar Reiser of the Austrian Academy of Sciences, 400 km west of Juazeiro at Lagoa de Parnaguá (lake at Parnagua) in the State of Piauí.
-(What we now know about its habitat and probable range casts doubt on this observation) Reiser had also seen one in captivity at a railway station in Remanso.
+(What we now know about its habitat and probable range casts doubt on this observation.)
+Reiser had also seen one in captivity at a railway station in Remanso.
 These observations resulted in an early supposition of a vast potential range for the species in the dry interior of the northeast.